WoodWing/ww-studio-postman-collection/README.md

  - v0.10 - Added: UnlockObjects call to the collection, added video showing how to use the 'Create Digital Article' portion of the collection.
  - v0.11 - Added: Workflow > CreateObjectOperations folder with calls for PlaceDossier, PlaceArticleElement, PlaceImage and ClearFrameContent
  - v0.12 - Added: New sample call that creates a Task with Targets (CreateObjects Task with Targets), Added new folder called 'Objects and Targets' and added a call to that folder called 'CreateObjectTargets'
+ - v0.13 - Added: Connect Webhooks.
+These calls are here to show how to create Webhooks using the new Connect Webhooks feature.
+Note that this feature will not be available until May 2025

 Located in 'Digital Articles > Supporting Requests'
 1. Upload Transfer Server request (PUT)